|BUSINESS OFFICE||STUDENT FINANCIAL SVS||FINANCIAL AID||STEPS FOR AID||TYPES OF AID||FORMS/DOCS|

 Federal Work Study (FWS)

 Students must complete a FAFSA to be considered for this program.
-Funds are limited.
-Application submission by the priority deadline (March 1) ensures maximum consideration.
+Application submission by the priority deadline (March 1) ensures maximum consideration but does not guarantee an award offer due to extremely limited funds.

 Students participating in Work Study maintain a time sheet in the department to which they are assigned and are paid for actual hours worked.
 It is the student's responsibility to arrange an agreeable work schedule with their supervisor.
 Work study students cannot work during periods of non-enrollment.